-

 In June 2022, Thailand became the first Asian country to proceed with decriminalizing cannabis.
-Although in 2025, the Thai government has restricted its use to “medical purposes” only, it is still set to reach between USD 7.1 billion to over USD 9.6 billion by 2030.
-This presents a unique opportunity for foreign investors to tap into Thailand’s cannabis market.
+However, the Thai government has restricted its use to “medical purposes” in 2025.

-In this article, we will provide you with unique insights about the cannabis trade in Thailand, new restrictions imposed in 2025, and a guide to starting a cannabis business in the country.
+In this article, we will provide you with unique insights about the cannabis trade in Thailand, the latest regulatory changes, and a guide to starting a cannabis business in the country.

-However, in 2025, the Thai government reclassified cannabis as a controlled herb, imposing new restrictions that prohibit recreational sale while still allowing medicinal use.
+In 2025, the Thai government reclassified cannabis as a controlled herb, imposing new restrictions that prohibit recreational sale while still allowing medicinal use.
 The Ministerial Notification on Controlled Herbs (Cannabis), B.E.
-2568 has imposed the following regulations on the sale and advertising of marijuana in the country:
+2568 introduced the following framework:

 - Sale of cannabis without a licensed medical prescription is banned.
 Buyers must obtain a prescription from authorized medical professionals.